ondrejmo/k3s/README.md

 This deploys a turnkey cluster, with all components, hardening and observability required by my use-case.
 This role is heavily optimized for the following environment:

 - Single-node, but multi-cluster.
 It works for multi-node single-master as well, though without my regular testing.
-HA use-cases would require additional ETCD initialization step and adjustments in some / many of the components to be truly HA.
+HA use-cases would require additional ETCD initialization step and many adjustments in the workloads.
+The primary goal of this role is efficiency and resiliciency, not availability.
 - Intel based nodes with core i3 gen 8 (or better / newer)
 - Internal CA and local DNS, using RouterOS DNS
 - Log collector via Vector.dev protocol